BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/sub-processors.md

 Applicable Cloud Products

-Jira Cloud Products (excluding Jira Align), Confluence, Bitbucket, Statuspage, Compass, Forge, Beacon
+Beacon, Bitbucket, Compass, Confluence, Forge, Jira Cloud Products (excluding Jira Align), Statuspage, and all Applicable Cloud Products with Atlassian Intelligence, Loom AI, or Rovo

 |

 Nature and Purpose of Processing

-Infrastructure provider to enable customer data querying and analytics product features
+Infrastructure provider to enable customer data querying, and analytics product features,For Cloud Products with Atlassian Intelligence, Loom AI, or
+Rovo: Infrastructure provider to train Machine Learning models

 |